anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: For everything that lives is holy, life delights in life.
+Quote: Most of the shadows of life are caused by standing in our own sunshine.

-By: William Blake
+By: Ralph Waldo Emerson